inferiorhumanorgans/DS2PlusPlus/README.md

 ####`ds2-dump`####

-A quick program that can: process DPP-JSON files, run arbitarary commands against an ECU, and identify an ECU.
+A command line program that can: compile DPP-JSON files, run arbitarary commands against an control unit, and identify control units installed on a car, as well as run a series of commands and log the output to a CSV file.

 ####`dpp-json`####

-ECU definition files.
+Control unit and string table definition files.

 ####`dpp-tools`####